navaneeth108/FOREST-FIRE-DETECTION-/README.md

 method of fire detection using Fixed wing type unmanned aerial vehicle which uses an First person view camera integrated to the fuselage and the microprocessor based system uses several pre-processing techniques as well as Computer vision package for detection of forest fires furthermore, with help of a ground station it will timely alert the officials stationed at the applied area.

+How to Run the application?

+Run the following python file (TFLite_detection_webcam.py), which  will be using the fire detection deepleaning model in the background to detect fire from the webcam input of your system.